jsonDoge/steak/README.md

 - All state variables are private (developer preference) and only disclosed in exlipcit public functions:
   - admin - address of the deployer
   - stakeToken - address of the staking token (ERC20)
-  - stakers - a mapping of staker addresses to a Staker struct.
+  - stakers - a mapping of staker addresses to a Staker struct
 - Staker struct is composed of:
 <pre>
   uint256 stakedAmount;     [locked actively staking amount]